mux99/mptcp.dev/implementation.md

 - `MPTCP_SUBFLOW_ADDRS`, defined as `3`, is used to interact with `struct mptcp_info`
 - `MPTCP_FULL_INFO`, defined as `4`, is used to interact with `struct mptcp_full_info` *example 2*

+{: .note}
-**note: depending on the version of MPTCP used, some options might not be present** the presence or not of an option can be checked in two ways:
+Depending on the version of MPTCP used, some options might not be present.

+The presence or not of an option can be checked in two ways:
 - first, if the variable used to store the data is initialized at zero, missing values will be zero.
 - second, the relative position of an entry in the structure can be compared to